-this technique, a regime may be considered a de facto peg if its exchange rate (against the main partner currency, measured at a monthly frequency) fluctuates by one percent or less at least 80 percent of the time.
+The de facto-as opposed to the de jure-rigidity of exchange rate regimes may be assessed by employing a methodology used by Reinhart and Rogoff (2004).
+According to this technique, a regime may be considered a de facto peg if its exchange rate (against the main partner currency, measured at a monthly frequency) fluctuates by one percent or less at least 80 percent of the time.
 Reinhart and Rogoff use both 5-year and 2-year intervals to measure the frequency of "significant" fluctuations.

-By the Reinhart and Rogoff measure, Pakistan has maintained a de facto peg for much of the time since the early 1990s (see chart).
-With the exception of the period immediately following the balance of payments crisis and the freeze of foreign currency accounts in mid-1998, the value of the rupee against the dollar has fluctuated very little, whether seen from a 2-year or 5-year window.
-That said, the parity of the rupee has been adjusted, sometimes in large steps.
+By the Reinhart and Rogoff measure, Pakistan has maintained a de facto peg for much of the time since the early 1990s (see Chart 1).
+With the exception of the period following the balance of payments crisis and the freeze of foreign currency accounts in mid-1998, the value of the rupee against the dollar has fluctuated very little, whether seen from a 2-year or 5-year window.
+This said, the parity of the rupee has been adjusted, sometimes in large steps.
 But these adjustments, especially the larger ones, were sufficiently infrequent that the exchange rate regime of the rupee may be considered a de facto peg to the dollar.